Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-where $u$ is the eccentric anomaly, with $a_r$ and $e_r$ denoting two constants representing the semi-major axis of the orbit and its eccentricity.
+which is the standard form parametrized by the eccentric anomaly $u$, with $a_r$ and $e_r$ denoting two constants representing the semi-major axis of the orbit and its eccentricity.
 However, these constants are labelled after the radial coordinate $r$ to remember that they enter (by definition) into the radial equation; in particular $e_r$ will differ from other kinds of eccentricities $e_t$ and $e_\phi$.
-The ``time'' eccentricity $e_t$ enters the Kepler equation which at the 1PN order takes the usual form
+The ``time'' eccentricity $e_t$ enters the Kepler equation which at the 1PN order also takes the usual form

-where the mean anomaly is proportional to the time elapsed since the instant $t_\text{p}$ of passage at the periastron, $\ell=n\,(t-t_\text{p})$ where $n=2\pi/P$ is the mean motion and $P$ is the orbital period; see Eqs.~\eqref{elln}.
+where the mean anomaly $\ell$, proportional to the time elapsed since the instant $t_p$ of passage at the periastron, and the mean motion $n$ are given by \eqref{elln}.
 The ``angular'' eccentricity $e_\phi$ enters the equation for the angular motion at 1PN order which is written in the form